Arts in Education

 Requests for these programs can be made through the .

-Composed of administrators responsible for music and arts programs in their school districts, the Arts Education Advisory Council (AEAC) meets five times each year to examine issues of particular relevance to music, art, dance, theatre arts and creative writing curricula.
-Depending on need, subcommittees of the Council are created to address certain topics, to conduct research on behalf of the Council and/or to design special events sponsored by the AEAC.
+Composed of administrators responsible for arts programs in their school districts, the Arts in Education Advisory Council meets during the school year to examine issues of particular relevance to music, visual and media art, dance, and theater arts.

-The Arts Education Advisory Council is chaired by a member of the Council who works with 澳门六合图库 to design and conduct the Council and subcommittee meetings.
-Areas of specific concern, need or interest are addressed and each agenda includes an opportunity for Council members to share information about arts resources.
+The Arts in Education Advisory Council is chaired by a member of the Council who works with the AIE supervisor to design and conduct the Council.
+Areas of specific concern, need or interest are addressed, and each agenda includes an opportunity for Council members to share information about arts resources.

 Terms and Conditions - Privacy Policy - General Overview